Solving the Web's Ghostwriting Problem

 December 22, 2022

-• But even with a complete and believable author bio, how do you know this article was indeed written by Nate?
+• But even with a complete and believable author bio, how do you know this article was indeed written by Nate and not by a ghostwriter?

-• Sure, there is a link to his Linkedin account (and other social profiles) in the bio, but how can you be sure HE was the author?
+• Sure, there is a link to his LinkedIn account (and other social profiles) in the bio, but how can you be sure HE was the actual writer?

 • How do you know the post was not written, at least in part, by a member of Nate's team?